Go to group assignment page

 program and the serializing serializeJson(doc, Serial)

-program is a Arduino Json Website
+program is an Arduino Json Website

-Having created the json file by hand its time to create the programs in C++.
-The assistant will then create a c++ code to serialize as well as parse data from and to the json file that is inside the file system.
+Having created the json file by hand, it's time to create the programs in C++.
+The assistant will then create a C++ code to serialize as well as parse data from and to the json file that is inside the file system.

 The website generates the codes automatically.

-Bellow I show the code generated in the assistant.
+Below I show the code generated in the assistant.

 const size_t capacity = JSON_ARRAY_SIZE(1) + JSON_ARRAY_SIZE(2) + 2*JSON_ARRAY_SIZE(3) + JSON_OBJECT_SIZE(2) + 6*JSON_OBJECT_SIZE(4) + JSON_OBJECT_SIZE(5) + 3*JSON_OBJECT_SIZE(6) + 540;